VitoFe/PinnedBingChat/README.md

 ## Options :gear:

-### To change the shortcut to switch to the Bing Chat tab or the button icon, go to the options page:
+### To change the shortcut to switch to the Chat tab or the button icon, go to the options page:

 - Click on the three horizontal lines in the Firefox toolbar
 - Click on "Add-ons"